WANGH950/WANGH950/README.md

 - :thumbsup: Research Interests: AI for Science; Deep learning.

 - I am currently working on the fusion :star2: of deep learning and physical mechanisms, aiming to combine big data and artificial intelligence to develop high-precision interpretable algorithms.
 At the same time, I'm interested :star2: in reproducing existing algorithms.
-I am very happy :smiley: to be able to communicate with me about my academic and life.
+I am very happy :smiley: to be able to communicate with me about academic and life.